HCV in Pregnancy

 RECOMMENDED RATING

-It has been estimated that up to 29,000 HCV-infected women gave birth each year from 2011 to 2014 (Ly, 2017).
-Additionally, there has been an increase in HCV among young adults, including women of childbearing age (Watts, 2017); (Koneru, 2016); (Kuncio, 2016).
-Identifying HCV infection as women engage in prenatal care would allow for appropriate assessment of liver disease status and ideally facilitate linkage to HCV care after delivery.
+It has been estimated that up to 29,000 persons with HCV infection gave birth each year from 2011 to 2014 in the United States (Ly, 2017).
+Additionally, there has been an increase in HCV among young adults, including persons of childbearing age (Watts, 2017); (Koneru, 2016); (Kuncio, 2016).
+Identifying HCV infection as people engage in prenatal care would allow for appropriate assessment of liver disease status and ideally facilitate linkage to HCV care after delivery.
 In addition, prenatal HCV diagnosis is a prerequisite for appropriate screening and care for exposed children.
 Risk factor-based HCV screening has never been shown to be effective (Kuncio, 2015); (Waruingi, 2015); (Fernandez, 2016) and inconsistent screening and counseling practices have been reported among obstetricians and gynecologists (Boaz, 2003).
 Consequently, the US Preventative Task Force (Owens, 2020), US Centers for Disease Control (Schillie, 2020), have published recommendations for universal HCV screening of all adults, including screening during prenatal care.
-Recently, the American College of Obstetricians and Gynecologists have issued the Practice Advisory to test all women at the beginning of each pregnancy for HCV (https://www.acog.org/clinical/clinical-guidance/practice-advisory/articles/2021/05/routine-hepatitis-c-virus-screening-in-pregnant-individuals).
+In 2021, the American College of Obstetricians and Gynecologists have issued a practice advisory recommending HCV testing for all pregnant persons at the beginning of each pregnancy.
+This recommendation was reaffirmed in the American College of Obstetricians and Gynecologists 2023 guideline on viral hepatitis in pregnancy (ACOG, 2023).
 Testing at the initiation of prenatal care is considered optimal to maximize opportunities for education, referral, and appropriate testing for the exposed infant.
-Early identification is key as women living with HCV and their exposed infants are at significant risk for not linking to appropriate HCV evaluation or care.
-Women should be tested with an HCV-antibody test.
-If positive, this should be followed with testing for HCV RNA.
+Early identification is key as persons living with HCV and their exposed infants are at significant risk for not linking to appropriate HCV evaluation or care.
+Pregnant persons should be tested with an HCV antibody test.
+If positive, this should be followed with HCV RNA testing.

-HCV-infected pregnant persons should be linked to care so that antiviral treatment can be initiated at the appropriate time (see Testing and Linkage to Care section).
-Recent modeling studies demonstrate that universal HCV screening in pregnancy is cost-effective and would reduce long-term morbidity with linkage to care and treatment (Tasillo, 2019).
-Infants of HCV-infected women should be tested and followed as described in the HCV in Children section.
+Pregnant persons with HCV infection should be linked to care so that antiviral treatment can be initiated at the appropriate time (see Testing and Linkage to Care section).
+Modeling studies demonstrate that universal HCV screening in pregnancy is cost-effective and would reduce long-term morbidity with linkage to care and treatment (Tasillo, 2019).
+Infants given birth to by a person with HCV infection should be tested and followed as described in the HCV in Children section.

-The Society for Maternal-Fetal Medicine recommends several obstetrical practices in women with HCV infection, including preference for amniocentesis over chorionic villus sampling when invasive prenatal diagnostic testing is indicated, as well as avoidance of internal fetal monitoring during labor, prolonged rupture of membranes, and episiotomies (Hughes, 2017).
+The Society for Maternal-Fetal Medicine recommends several obstetrical practices in pregnant persons with HCV infection, including avoidance of internal fetal monitoring during labor and early artificial rupture of membranes unless necessary in the course of labor management (Dotters-Katz, 2021).

 Whom to Treat